 Key Features of Google Drive

-- Security – Google Drive provides numerous security features like Vault for eDiscovery, Data Loss Prevention, and archiving to safeguard your data.
+- Security – Google Drive provides numerous security features like Vault for eDiscovery, a Data Loss Prevention tool, and archiving to safeguard your data.
 It also prevents team members from sharing sensitive content with outsiders.

 Pros of Google Drive